deathlabs/hades/docs/contributing/frontend.md

-## Frontend
+## How the `frontend` microservice was Initialized Locally
-The steps below describe how the `frontend` service was created.
+The steps below describe how the `frontend` service was initialized locally before it was containerized.

 **Step 1.** Install the Node Version Manager (NVM) if it's not already installed.
 ```bash